dzhuffin/PerforceDiffMargin/README.md

 ## Installation

 Grab it from inside of Visual Studio's Extension Manager searching for **Perforce Diff Margin**, or via the [Extension Gallery link](https://marketplace.visualstudio.com/items?itemName=LaurentKempe.GitDiffMargin).

-## Video

-You might see a short video showing some Git Diff Margin features on the [following page](https://www.flickr.com/photos/laurentkempe/14879945429/).

 ## Contributing